rhall-pivotal/tas-strategic-initiatives-site/CONTRIBUTING.md

 1. Generate a Github API token
 1. Run `./bin/test` with your Github username and API token
 1. To add new tests, modify or create an appropriate test file in `tests/manifest`
-1. Implement the code changes in the PAS repo
+1. Implement the code changes in the PAS repo, IST, WRT, etc.
 1. Make a PR!

 #### Bumping releases